pingcap/docs-cn/op-guide/monitor-overview.md

 ---
-title: Overview of the TiDB Monitoring Framework
+title: TiDB Monitoring Framework Overview
 summary: Use Prometheus and Grafana to build the TiDB monitoring framework.
 category: operations
 ---

-# Overview of the Monitoring Framework
+# TiDB Monitoring Framework Overview

 The TiDB monitoring framework adopts two open source projects: Prometheus and Grafana.
 TiDB uses Prometheus to store the monitoring and performance metrics and Grafana to visualize these metrics.